Test mode

 #Allowed test mode passwords

-Several basic passwords are allowed in test mode to make testing easier.
+These basic passwords are allowed in test mode to make testing easier:

 These passwords will not work in live mode.